 Strategy is often misunderstood as a planning activity — sometimes even as a kind of “theory” — carried out by executives who subsequently expect managers to “execute” it.
 This model causes numerous disconnects and often results in less-than-optimal results.

-My work in strategy acknowledges that strategy is a collaborative effort that should involve participants from different levels and business functions in an organization.
-I believe that strategy and execution should be connected, continuous, and integrated, and that both parts of the organization should co-own them.
+My strategy work acknowledges that strategy is a collaborative effort that should involve participants from different levels and business functions in an organization.
+I believe that strategy and execution should be connected, continuous, and integrated, and that executives, managers, and employees should co-own them.

 When working on strategy engagements with my clients, I draw on Nilofer Merchant’s QuEST process framework (either explicitly or implicitly).
 It provides a sensible, detailed, and effective way of engaging an organization’s reality by asking questions, envisioning possible options, selecting the best ones, and distributing the resulting priorities among the team.
 While none of this is revolutionary, it encourages a certain discipline and focus — and importantly doesn’t allow a group of executives to set out a “theoretical” approach while leaving the rest up to everyone else to figure out.